w4ovt/america250-site/README.md

 # america250-site

-A Next.js 13+ project for the America 250 radio archive site.
+A Next.js 13+ project for the America 250 radio archive excellent site.

 ## Table of Contents